 The Challenge (Summer)

-June through August present intense heat and humidity.
-While suitable for beach-centered trips, this weather makes extensive outdoor exploration, hiking, or city walking very uncomfortable.
-If planning a summer trip, ensure your vehicle has reliable air conditioning and schedule outdoor activities for the cooler early morning or evening hours.
+June through August presents intense heat and humidity.
+While suitable for beach-centered trips, this weather makes extensive outdoor exploration, hiking, or city walking very uncomfortable during a southeast road trip.

 The Wildcard (Winter)